raspibolt/raspibolt/static-channel-backup.md

 ## Preparations

+We prepare a bash script that can automatically backup the LND SCB file on change to the local and/or remote backup locations.

+### Check SCB location

-By default, LND saves the Static Channel Bacup file here: `~/.lnd/.lnd/data/chain/bitcoin/mainnet/channel.backup`.
+By default, LND saves the SCB file here: `~/.lnd/.lnd/data/chain/bitcoin/mainnet/channel.backup`.
 Make sure that the `lnd.conf` does not contain the `backupfilepath` option that modifies the backup location (as was used in a previous version of the RaspiBolt v3).

 * With the "admin" user, check that your `lnd.conf` file does not contain this line.
 If so, delete it or comment it out and restart LND.